 BLENDING CONTEMPORARY WITH HERITAGE

 This prominent corner building was once home to England’s first distiller of essences.
-Taking influence from this rich history, Paxton House has been re-imagined by Emrys Architects to deliver 12,093 sq ft sq ft of new and contemporary office space, due for delivery in Q2 2025.
+Taking influence from this rich history, Paxton House has been re-imagined by Emrys Architects to deliver 11,878 sq ft of new and contemporary office space.

 Re-modelled statement building reception